platform9/express/README.md

 Platform9 Express (pf9-express) is a Customer Success developed tool for bringing hosts under management by a Platform9 management plane.
 It can bring a host to the point where it shows up in the Clarity UI as a host waiting to be authorized, or it can (optionally) perform Platform9 role deployments for both OpenStack and Kubernetes.
 Platform9 Express includes a CLI and can be installed on a CentOS or Ubuntu control host.

 ## Prerequisites
 Platform9 Express must be installed on a control host with IP connectivity to the hosts to be brought under management.
-CentOS 7.8+, Ubuntu 18.04, 20.04, or Rocky 9.x are supported.
+CentOS 7.8+, Ubuntu 22.04 or Rocky 9.x are supported.
+Onboarding hosts with Ubuntu 18.04, 20.04 can also be done, howerver the pf9-express cannot be executed from these OS due to some package/software dependency.
 Before installing Platform9 Express, you'll need administrator credentials for the Platform9 management plane.
 If a proxy is required for HTTP/HTTPS traffic, you'll need the URL for the proxy.

+The systems should have minumum 2 network interfaces with IP configured on them.
+Default gateway will be on one of those interfaces.

 ### Python3